rokobo/market-research-project/README.md

 In order to decrease outgoing data from the application server, minifying the assets can decrease the data sent from the server to the user.
 SVG, CSS and Javascript files can be minified before setting up the web server.
 However, this is not strictly necessary, since the assets will be compressed by the Nginx server.
 Minifying will help decrease the size a little, although compression seems to be enough.

 It is worth noting that partially minifying the assets is a good alternative.
 Simply avoid spaces and newlines when possible.
 Personally, I remove spaces and newlines on parts of the code that will not make the code overly cluttered and hard to read.

+## Administration tools and pages

+Using the administration password, an admin can get access to new pages used to see server-restricted information:

+1. `debug.py`: Shows all `localStorage` items, used for debugging a mobile phone on-the-go.
+2. `report.py`: Shows information about the files stored in the server.
+Used for seeing a summary of the reports in terms of product count, report dates and brands collected.
+3. `result.py`: Shows monthly aggregation from selected month and products.

+Additional tools for the server admin:

+1. `paths.ipynb`: Shows the path that collectors took in a specified day, used to verify if the work was done accurately.
+2. `aggregate.py`: Used to aggregate the collection reports into an Excel workbook.
+3. `scp` command: Used for transfering files from the EC2 instance to your computer:

+    ```sh
+    scp -i /path/to/your-key.pem ec2-user@ec2-ip:/path/to/remote/file /path/to/local/destination
+    ```

+    Using it from the project folder would look like:

+    ```sh
+    scp -i ./key.pem ubuntu@ec2-ip:~/market-research-project/data_agg/2020_01_Coleta.xlsx ./2020_01_Coleta.xslx
+    ```

 ## AWS deployment to EC2